 - Vitamin E – an antioxidant for blood, brain and skin health

-- Antibacterial and antimicrobial essential oils: oregano, garlic, clove and cinnamon
+- Essential oils: oregano, garlic, clove and cinnamon - Promotes the body’s innate resistance to pathogens

 - Additional essential oils:

-- Frankincense – nature’s antiseptic, plus it’s a disinfectant and astringent to heal boils, infected wounds and inflammation
+- Frankincense – is a disinfectant and astringent that may heal boils, wounds and supports a normal inflammatory response

-- Sea Buckthorn – high in antioxidants, and vitamins C and E to treat burns & wounds
+- Sea Buckthorn – high in antioxidants, and vitamins C and E and may help heal burns & wounds.

 Here’s a recipe that makes 4 x 4 ounce jars so you can also halve or quarter the recipe.